 Unfortunately, there are several instances where ‘For better or for worse’ doesn’t hold ground.
 But, even then, it doesn’t mean that you should end things on a bad note.
 If you have the best intentions for each other (not all couples want their marriages to end on a bitter note), and you just want to get a separation, nothing permanent, you can do so in the state of Oregon.
 The family laws in Oregon allow for married individuals to get a marital separation, also called a legal separation.

 Before we get into the details of marital separation in Oregon, an understanding of the difference between legal separation and divorce is important.
 In the simplest words, a legal separation agreement is temporary while a divorce is permanent.
 You can go back to being married after signing the legal separation agreement documents like nothing ever happened.

-For a marital separation agreement to be effective in Oregon, you have to specify the duration of the separation.
-Your separation may be on for an unlimited duration where it runs until the court decides to change it, you can set a specific timeline for the separation.
+For a Marital Separation Agreement to be effective in Oregon, you have to specify the duration of the separation.
+Your separation may be for an unlimited duration where it runs until the court decides to change it, or you can set a specific timeline for the separation.
 For clarity, most people have three-year separation agreements.